 That experience lead to the next step in the evolution of Sloan Fine Art and, in late 2011, I opted not to renew the lease on the gallery’s brick and mortar location, merging Sloan Fine Art Gallery and SFA Projects into a single nomadic, creative powerhouse.
 Since 2012, I’ve been mounting pop up shows and continuing to participate in art fairs under the Sloan Fine Art banner.
 Closing the gallery’s physical space has also allowed me more time to write, work with freelance clients, guest curate, lecture at art schools, coach artists, consult for artists, collectors and businesses, and pursue all sorts of fun and interesting opportunities.

 In 2015, frustrated by the lack of practical, straightforward information available to young artists I combined my three passions – writing, problem solving and the arts – and wrote my first non-fiction book, “Launching Your Art Career: A Practical Guide for Artists” (now in its 2nd edition).
 Since its release, I’ve been thrilled and deeply gratified to receive hundreds of kind emails and messages from artists who have found the book helpful.
-That experience led to launching the Practical Artists website where artists can find everything from free resources to information about available services tailored specifically for their needs.
+That experience led to launching the Practical Artists website where artists can find everything from free resources to online courses to information about available services tailored specifically for their needs.

 Please feel free to email me if you’re interested in discussing any of the services listed on this website.